A list of the major characters from the French indie RPG OFF.

 - Battle Theme Music: Tender Sugar

-- Damage-Sponge Boss/Marathon Boss: Has a whopping 12000 HP, and her four candy "Dummies" constantly boost her stats, making her harder to kill.
-She is significantly easier to kill if you face her after receiving addon Epsilon, as his AoE moves can kill all the Dummies in one hit.
+- Damage-Sponge Boss: Has a whopping 12000 HP, and her four candy "Dummies" constantly boost her stats, making her harder to kill.
+She's significantly easier to defeat if you face her after receiving the Add-On Epsilon, as its AoE moves can kill all the Dummies in one hit.

-- Hidden Depths: Knows Zacharie somehow, as she asks you to say goodbye to him for her when you kill her.
+- Hidden Depths: Knows Zacharie somehow, as she asks you to say goodbye to him for her before she dies.

 - Nipple and Dimed: Isn't wearing a shirt and has X's over her nipples.

-- The Pollyanna: Possibly, from what little of her dialogue we see.
+- The Pollyanna: From what little of her dialogue we see, she's incessantly cheerful.